Language:ENFR

 • Adults accept the waiver automatically when they register online.

-• Youth/Children under 18 need a waiver signed by their parent or guardian.
+• Youth/Children under the age of majority need a waiver signed by their parent or guardian.

 • An online form will be emailed to all parents/guardians before CNOY Day.